 Ovulation discharge is another name for the cervical mucus that your body produces around the time you ovulate (release an egg).

-Basically, it provides sperm with something to swim in as they head toward your fallopian tubes in search of an egg to fertilize.
+Basically, it provides sperm with something to swim in as they head toward your uterus and fallopian tubes in search of an egg to fertilize.

 Let’s find out more.